skoczen/will/README.md

 Find more install help here:
 http://skoczen.github.io/will/

-### PCO Bot Specific Instructions
+### PCO Bot Configuration Instructions

 In your config.py file you'll find an ACL section.
-The birthday and phone number commands are limited to people in the staff, and pastors groups.
+Certain commands are limited to people in the *staff* and *pastors* groups.
 The set list command is not restricted.
 Add the slack handles to this acl list.
 You can add any other acl groups you'd like.
 ```
-# Access Control: Specify groups of users to be used in the acl=["admins","ceos"] parameter
+# Access Control: Specify groups of users to be used in the acl=["pastors","staff"] parameter
 # in respond_to and hear actions.
 # Group names can be any string, and the list is composed of user handles.
 ACL = {